landnthrn/File-Launch-Sequencer/README.md

 # File Launch Sequencer

-**A Windows batch script and command prompt UI that let's you create, save, run customized auto open sequences for a file type in a folder path.**
+**A Windows batch script and command prompt UI that let's you create, save, run customized auto open sequences for a file type(s) in a folder path.**

 ## Main Purpose:
-Open applications/any file types in a custom sequence or order
+Open a sequence of applications/any file types in a custom sequence or order

 Opening project files for software that allows you to have multiple projects open at once, but doesn't allow you to actually open multiple projects at once.